apache/openwhisk/docs/webactions.md

 ## Disabling web actions

-To disable a web action from being invoked via the new API (`https://APIHOST/api/v1/web/`), update the action using the CLI, setting the `--web` flag to a value of `false` or `no`.
+To disable a web action from being invoked via web API (`https://APIHOST/api/v1/web/`), pass a value of `false` or `no` to the `--web` flag while updating an action with the CLI.

 ```bash
 $ wsk action update /guest/demo/hello hello.js --web false